a-staudacher/cine-fox/README.md

 # Required Software
 Follwoing Software is needed to run the application.

-JAVA 8 (NOT 9 or 11 !!)
-SDK
+JAVA 8 SDK

 IntelliJ IDEA Install the Spring Boot Plugin  (ALL SPRING Plugins should be enabled)

+# Additional Requirements
-MySQL Server + MySQLWorkbench
+MySQL Server